masiam/3TierArchApp/README.md

 ---

 ## 🚀 **In this Project, I have used the following AWS services:**
-Special Thanks to my mentor Kastro Kiran..........
+Special Thanks to my mentor Kastro Kiran for all the help during this project..........

 - **VPC for custom network**
 - **S3 for application code**